 Disputes between landlords and tenants are common here in Florida.
 Unfortunately, all too often Florida lawyers see good people living in a home, apartment, or condo having to deal with discourteous and disrespectful landlords who are solely concerned with their bottom line profit.
 These tenants have to deal with landlords who put the bare minimum into the management, repair, and maintenance of the property.

 That lack of maintenance and management can result in all sorts of injuries: mold issues caused by water damage from plumbing problems or from windows or roof leaks; slip and falls from broken handrails or slick floors; fire from electrical problems; insects and rodents can infest the property, enticed there by sewage issues or garbage that hasn’t been properly removed.
 The failure to secure doors and windows can make the tenants vulnerable to crime, as well.
 All kinds of harm can come to a tenant who has a landlord who is failing to follow the law and protect his or her tenants.

 Many tenants recognize that the terms of their lease agreement can protect them.
-However, breach of contract claims are not the only kind of legal recourse a Florida tenant has against a landlord, particularly where a tenant has been hurt because of the landlord’s failures perform his or her duties; Tenants may also have a premises liability claim against their landlord.
+However, breach of contract claims are not the only kind of legal recourse a Florida tenant has against a landlord, particularly where a tenant has been hurt because of the landlord’s failure to perform his or her duties; Tenants may also have a premises liability claims against their landlord.

 This article discusses the following aspects of the relationship between a residential tenant and a landlord under Florida law: